finli/IKEA_Location/README.md

 crash become the borders for a Voronoi diagram.
 It can be used in this case to find the closest IKEA warehouse for everyone in Sweden.
 The lines of the Voronoi diagram show where the an address would be equally close to two IKEAs.
 Any address inside a cell is closest to the IKEA point at the center.

+Unfortunately, some of the points on my map are in the Baltic Sea, so the map is a little bit wrong.